ashidapanickar763-ctrl/Mini-SOC-labs/phishing-email-analysis.md

 ![Fake internship offer email](./screenshots/phishing-internship-scam.png)

 ## Key Findings
-- All five examples used a hidden link, a fake login page, or a direct request for sensitive information as the actual attack method.
+- All four examples used a hidden link, a fake login page, or a direct request for sensitive information as the actual attack method.
-- Each one used a different angle to get someone to act: curiosity (assessment report, fax), fear (payment/service loss, account suspension), and an attractive offer (internship) — not just one style of manipulation.
+- Each one used a different angle to get someone to act: curiosity (assessment report), fear (payment/service loss, account suspension), and an attractive offer (internship) — not just one style of manipulation.
-- Every example had a sender domain that didn't match who it claimed to be from — sometimes obvious (a random domain), sometimes disguised to look real at a glance (berkeley.edu stuffed into a Gmail address).
+- Every example had a sender domain that didn't match who it claimed to be from — sometimes obvious (a random or unrelated domain), sometimes disguised to look real at a glance (berkeley.edu stuffed into a Gmail address).
 - The account suspension example was the only one where I could actually see the fake login page itself, which made the "check the URL, not how official it looks" lesson much more concrete.

 ## Insights / Analysis